stanley-chou/didactic-guacamole/README.md

 eucDistance.m calculates the average Euclidian distance of the vectors given to it. cosDistance.m calculates the average cos similarity of the vectors given to it.

 Thank you for taking the time to view our DSP Final Project!
-Group 15 wishes you a wonderful day.
+Group 15 wishes you a wonderful day!